Skip to content

 macOS Sonoma (14.x)

-Broadly stable, safest macOS for most professional hardware right now
+Broadly stable — the safest macOS build for most professional hardware right now

 Stable